 It is strange and so typical that what at first looked like an extremely ephemeral literature ended up having great staying power right through the present, which none of his contemporaries, including the author himself, could have foreseen.

 No. Sherlock Holmes is a fictional creation; however, he was modeled after Dr. Joseph Bell, whom Sir Arthur Conan Doyle studied under at Edinburgh University.

 Yes.
-Sherlock Holmes would inject himself with seven percent solution of cocaine to aid in solving cases.
+Sherlock Holmes would inject himself with a 7% solution of cocaine to aid in solving cases.
 He occasionally used morphine as well.